Published on December 10, 2025

 A basic test covering coliform bacteria and nitrates is the minimum recommended annual test for private well owners.
 At most certified labs, this runs $40–$100 depending on your state and lab.

 Some county health departments offer subsidized testing at lower cost — worth checking before going to a private lab.
+For most rural well owners, mail-in testing is the practical option since a certified local lab may not exist within a reasonable drive.

 Standard Panel: $100–$200